MattOates.co.uk

 2. Various encoded audio outputs.

-3. Use of completely open source technology: ImageMagick, mencoder, GOCR, DjVu-libre, xpdf, Festival, and many other command-line GNU/Linux tools.
+3. Use of completely open source technology: ImageMagick, mencoder, Lame, OGGEnc, GOCR, DjVu-libre, xpdf, Festival, Antiword and many other command-line GNU/Linux tools.

 Future features might include: